awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

 The following basic data types can be used inside an implementation but are particularly included as fields in packets.
-The type names of transmissible data types end with `T`.
-Where relevant, we generally assume that these data types are transmitted in network byte order.
+The type names of transmissible data types end with `T`, and their width, when not explicitly given, is always required to be an integral multiple of one byte.
+Where a transmissible data type requires two or more bytes, it is transmitted in network byte order.

 - Stations have unique identifiers, which we refer to as **node identifiers**, and these are of fixed-length data type